rrnyquist/ebenezer/_Scripture/ESV/48_Galatians.md

-Paul, an apostle — not from men nor through man, but through Jesus Christ and God the Father, who raised him from the dead — ^0101
+Paul, an apostle--not from men nor through man, but through Jesus Christ and God the Father, who raised him from the dead-- ^0101

-and all the brothers who are with me, To the churches of Galatia : ^0102
+and all the brothers who are with me,To the churches of Galatia: ^0102

 Grace to you and peace from God our Father and the Lord Jesus Christ, ^0103